Phonics and Early Reading

-We are at the beginning stages of using FFT Success for All Phonics programme to teach your children phonics, which has been validated by the Department of Education and meets all their requirements for the teaching of phonics in schools.
+At Moorlands, we use the FFT Success for All Phonics programme to teach phonics, which has been validated by the Department of Education and meets all their requirements for the teaching of phonics in schools.
 Every day your child will have about a 25-minute phonics lesson where they will be taught all the skills they need to use phonics to decode words for reading, and to break words down for spelling.

 Your child will learn to read and write using phonics because it will be taught systematically.
 They will learn new skills and then learn to apply them by reading texts before moving on to the next skill.